 North end: At Mile 52, Sterling Highway, turn onto Russian River Campground Road.
 Trailhead parking is 1 mile further.
 East end: At Mile 48, Sterling Highway, turn onto Snug Harbor Road, travel 9 miles to Cooper Lake Road, 3 miles to parking.
 Cooper Lake Road is not plowed in winter.
 Snug Harbor Road may be icy.
 Trail is closed to saddle/packstock from April 1-June 30 and closed to motorized vehicles from May 1-Nov 30.
 Trail is closed year-round to motorized vehicles from the Russian River campground to Aspen Flats cabin.

-Overall, Russian Lakes is the 18th most popular mountain bike trail of all 26 mountain biking in Alaska.
+Overall, Russian Lakes is the 18th most popular mountain bike trail of all 26 mountain biking rides in Alaska.